Katie Ali

 Since 2017, Katie has served on the Board of the ACLU of the District of Columbia, where she also sits on the Executive Committee and previously chaired the Legal Panel.
 She served for several years on the ABA Death Penalty Due Process Review Project’s Steering Committee, and during law school interned with the Texas Defender Service in Austin.
 After law school, she clerked on the U.S. District Court for the Eastern District of Virginia.

 Katie has been recognized by SuperLawyers as a “Rising Star” among Washington, D.C. lawyers every year since 2014.
 In recognition of her work on Curtis Flowers’s case, she and her team were the 2020 recipients of the Southern Center for Human Rights’s Frederick Douglass Human Rights Award and the Mississippi Center for Justice’s Champions of Justice Award.
-For their contributions to the capital defense bar, Katie and Liz together accepted the ABA’s 2017 Death Penalty Representation Project’s Exceptional Service Award on behalf of Hogan Lovells.
+For their contributions to the capital defense bar, Katie and Liz together accepted the ABA’s 2017 Death Penalty Representation Project’s Exceptional Service Award.
 Katie was also awarded City Year DC’s 2016 “Idealist of the Year” award.

 Bar Admissions